VanDerveer hits pool, transcends women's coaching eras - WHIZ News

 Cap and goggles on, and in she goes.

-At 69 and the winningest women’s basketball coach all-time, VanDerveer mixes up her activities to stay in top condition.
+At 69 and the winningest women’s basketball coach with 1,162 career victories, VanDerveer mixes up her activities to stay in top condition.
 She is a smooth swimmer who keeps a steady pace, freestyle the whole way.
 No breaks until she’s done.

 She has swum alongside Olympians Katie Ledecky and Simone Manuel, marveling at how they seem to effortlessly and efficiently reach the other end and turn as she chugs along through the water.